 - 1 teaspoon pure vanilla extract

 - Place the cans of coconut milk in the refrigerator to chill overnight or for at least eight hours before beginning.
-See the notes in the post about what type of milk to choose.
+See the notes in the post about what type of milk to choose.2 cans full-fat coconut milk

 - Once the coconut milk has chilled, scoop the cream from the tops of the cans into a large bowl.
-Add the maple syrup and vanilla.
+Add the maple syrup and vanilla.1-2 tablespoons maple syrup, 1 teaspoon pure vanilla extract

 - Whip the cream for 1-2 minutes at high speed with an electric hand mixer, or until soft peaks form.
 Serve immediately.
 The whipped cream can be chilled but will harden slightly in the refrigerator.